HerArtistry/herartistry.github.io/_drafts/2015-01-07-Scalability3.md

 title: Scalability and SOA - Part 3: UI Composition
 ---

+In [part 2](http://www.ashrafmageed.com/Scalability), I briefly covered Event-Driven SOA and why event messages are preferred for communication between services.
+I also stated that events should only contain IDs but didn't answer the question of: how can we ensure services would have the data they need to carry out their tasks when events only have IDs?
+This is what I will attempt to do in this post.

 ###UI Composition###
+UI Composition is a technique by which a user interface, or a view, is composed of more than one partial views, each served up by a service in a SOA system.
+It can be used when either displaying information to the user or capturing information from the user.

+When capturing information, composite UIs

+Why UI Composition?

 If you have not heard of the term before, then I recommend reading [this](http://www.udidahan.com/2012/06/23/ui-composition-techniques-for-correct-service-boundaries/) article by Udi Dahan.

 Every service would provide partial views to present the data it has.
 When a particular screen contains data from different services, then these partial views are mashed-up together to create one "Composite UI" view.